MilesTsue93/project/README.md

 3. an error page rendering a customized error message if something goes awry
 4. a login page
 5. a register user page
-6. a page showing index of gpast enerated content
+6. a page showing index of past generated content
-7. As well as a general layout template where all the pages inherit their properties
+7. a general layout template from which all the other templates inherit their properties

-#### *A portion of this code was refactored from Problem Set 9: Finance from CS50's class, including the layout HTML page, the login route and the logout route, the hashed_password functions from Werkzeug's libraries, and some bootstrap dependencies*
+#### *A portion of this code was refactored from Problem Set 9: Finance from CS50's class, including the layout HTML page, the login route and the logout route, the hashed_password functions from Werkzeug's libraries, and some bootstrap dependencies.
+I also adamantly refrained from availing the CS50 codespace and it was taxing figuring out how to configure database and API keys locally, but I did it, by golly.*

 Youtube Data API was used through my google developer account.
 URL to youtube data api: https://developers.google.com/youtube/v3/